-Enjoy a fortnight travelling around Iceland in winter with this fantastic self-drive tour.
-This relaxed journey, set clockwise around the Ring Road will allow you to fully enjoy this country’s wealth of incredible sites, along with guiding your path so that you avoid the crowds.
+Enjoy a fortnight traveling around Iceland in winter with this fantastic self-drive tour.
+This relaxed journey, set clockwise around the Ring Road, will allow you to fully enjoy this country's wealth of incredible sites, along with guiding your path so that you avoid the crowds.

 By booking a Self Drive package, you can enjoy Iceland as you want, spending as much or little time at each location as you wish.
 It includes visits to famed locations such as Jökulsárlón Glacier Lagoon, Lake Mývatn and the Golden Circle, and many hidden gems as well.

-You can also tailor the travel to your interest, not only by controlling the sites visited but by adding optional adventures, such as caving, snorkelling and glacier hiking, without sacrificing essential sightseeing experiences.
+You can also tailor the travel to your interest by controlling the sites visited and adding optional adventures, such as caving, snorkeling, and glacier hiking, without sacrificing essential sightseeing experiences.
 You can add these activities as you book, adding some incredible experiences to your adventure.

-The relaxed pace of the tour, and the route, which lets you stay more than a single night in many key locations makes it easy to both explore the area and have an adventure, without feeling rushed or overwhelmed.
+The relaxed pace of the itinerary, which lets you stay more than a single night in many key locations, makes it easy to both explore the area and have an adventure without feeling rushed or overwhelmed.

-Your travel journey will show you popular sites such as the Snæfellsnes Peninsula and South Coast, as well as little travelled regions such as the East Fjords and peninsulas of the North.
-Of course, as you are travelling throughout the winter season, which goes from September to April, you will have endless opportunities over the two weeks to hunt the elusive and ethereal Northern Lights.
+Your journey will show you popular sites such as the Snæfellsnes Peninsula and South Coast, as well as little-traveled regions such as the East Fjords and peninsulas of the North.
+Of course, as you are traveling throughout the winter season, which goes from September to April, you will have endless opportunities over the two weeks to hunt the elusive and ethereal Northern Lights.